 Flin Flon is a flippin’ fantastic, fan-favourite destination.
-The Flin Flon Border Explorers have a lot to boast about—over 200 kilometres of trails to ride, a dedicated community of friendly riders and, most of all, they’re the reigning 2020 SnoRiders’ SledTown ShowDown champions.
+The Flin Flon Border Explorers have a lot to boast about—over 200 kilometres of trails to ride, a dedicated community of friendly riders and, most of all, they’re the reigning 2022 SnoRiders' SledTown ShowDown champions (Flin Flon won the 2020 SnoRiders’ SledTown ShowDown championship too!).

 Here’s everything you need to know to sled Flin Flon, Manitoba.